Learning causes the mind to grow. (Empedocles)

 Today there may be few alive who can can tell just what Yogananda had in mind when he hinted at this and that to his stenographer and editors.
 However, he was his magazine's top dog - the magazine that first published his so-called Rubaiyat commentary; he did not put his foot down about it.
 To the contrary.

 With these things in mind, the most alarming flaw in the Yogananda commentaries is that he refused to base his commentary on a translation, but chose to comment on FitzGerald's transmogrification.
 He liked to claim he saw Omar's ideas behind phrase after phrase that are not in any of the best known translations of the medieval collection of miscellaneous quatrains (verses).
-Yes, Yogananda told he tuned into the medieval Omar Khayyam by using Fitzgerald's work.
-His commentary on Omar by FitzGerald is far too questionable - it is unstudied too.
+Yes, Yogananda told he tuned into the medieval Omar Khayyam, but used Fitzgerald's work.
+His commentary is a series of goadings based on FitzGerald, and looks clownish and unstudied.

 Some FitzGerald phrases are said to stem from Omar among the other quatrain poets, but which, in case?
 That might be awfully hard to decide.

 If we compare the collection of over a thousand quatrains to a wood, only some of the trees may be Khayyam trees, and the other trees are by other poets in Persia.
 FitzGerald did not discern between Khayyam trees and other trees, while Yogananda did not discern between FitzGerald trees and Khayyam trees and did not comment on all the remaining trees in the wood.
 He told he saw just Khayyam trees in FitzGerald's transmogrification